On this page

 Verification

-#This guide is derived from official ISA instructions for Residence Card and is updated when form editions or filing rules change.
-Always verify current requirements at the official ISA website.
+#This guide is based on official ISA instructions for the Residence Card and is updated whenever there are changes in form editions or filing rules.
+Always confirm current requirements on the official ISA website.

 FAQs